voxowl/particubes/lua-docs/content/reference/Block.md

 **faceTouched**

 Indicates the face of the existing block against which the new cube should be positioned. (example: `Block.FACE_LEFT`)

+This index is returned when using functions such as [Player.CastRay](/reference/Player#CastRay).

 ### Remove (Function, read-only)